nathancarter/weblurch/doc-src/repo-migration-plans.md

    Lurch Web Platform from the parent directory (`site/`).
  * [ ] Ensure that the HTML app in that folder still functions, just as it does in the old repo.
 Commit.
+ * [ ] Once there is a main app, update the `lurch-embed` script to point to the release version of the main app.
+Then update the `mkdocs.yml` file to import that updated embed script.
+ * [ ] Once there is a main app, update the old unit tests to load the main page of that app and test themselves against it.
+Add those unit tests to the gulp test process.

 ## Adding in-browser testing